 ZEN floor lamp

 Made in metal with a marble base.
 The lamp is halogen.

 The lamp is located within the end of the metal tube and illuminates the metal plate reflecting light in to the room.
 The direction of the light and luminance into the room can be changed by rotating the metal plate.

 The lamp was part of my final year project at Camberwell College of Art & Crafts, London.
 And it was a part of my portfolio on my first trip to Milano in 1985.

 The configuration and materials were chosen for their emotional appeal.
-In later years I was able to decode the forms and materials for their symbolic values.
+Years after producing the piece I was able to decode the forms and materials on a symbolic level.